charleslana/selenium-helper/README.md

-With the help of Junit that comes in the project you can create several test cases, It is important to know that after creating a test class it is necessary to extend the SeleniumHelperTest class and implement the SeleniumHelper class
+With the help of Junit that comes in the project you can create several test cases, It is important to know that after creating a test class it is necessary to extend the SeleniumHelperTest class and implement the SeleniumHelper interface

 `SeleniumHelperTest` - Class to start initial test settings

-`SeleniumHelper` - Class responsible for page element controls
+`SeleniumHelper` - Interface responsible for page element controls

 The examples listed can serve as a pattern for your tests as it is based on components with separate interfaces.